Lokankara/Microservice/rover/README.md

 #### SQL:

--- Show the contents of the table of performers (artists) -- Show the names of customers from the city of Paris -- Show sales for the year 2012, with a sales value of more than 4 dollars.
--- Show the date of the sale, the address of the sale, the city to which the sale was made and the purchase price of 16.86.
-Assign names to the columns InvoiceDate - Date_Sale, BillingAddress - Sale Address, and BillingCity - Sale City.
 -- Show the names of company employees hired in 2004 who reside in the town of Lethbridge -- Show the Canadian cities to which sales were made in August 2009.
 -- Show the Names of the employees hired in May.
 Solve in 2 ways: